 From writing book reports to copying sentences or practicing in their journals, every opportunity kids get to write is valuable practice time that will help them hone their writing skills.
 The following five tips offer simple, practical ways to teach children to write.

 1. Good Writers Begin as Good Readers

 The best writers are always great readers, and it’s easy to see why.
 Kids who read regularly develop a better understanding of proper grammar, spelling, punctuation, and sentence structure.
 Though they might not be able to identify the factors that determine the quality of a book, they’ll still become more familiar with good writing.
 A solid familiarity with great writing helps kids immensely when they begin writing on their own.

 2. Start Out Slowly

 As you teach children to write, it’s important to start out slowly—particularly if the student has already decided that he or she isn’t interested in writing.
-Many students who struggle with writing rebel against the activity because they believe they aren’t good at it.
-Even writing a few short sentences or a summary of an article can seem overwhelming and cause stress.
-Help students get started with writing by working on small activities like lists, notes, and copied sentences.
+Many students who are challenged by writing avoid the activity because they believe they aren’t good at it.
+Even writing a few short sentences or a summary of an article can seem to be too much for them and induces stress in them.
+You can help students get started with writing by working on small activities like lists, notes, and copied sentences.

 3. Practice Letters and Thank You Notes

 Once students start to get more comfortable with writing, letters and thank you notes are a great way to hone their skills while still keeping the activity casual.
 A simple thank you note is easy for a child to accomplish—and teaches both manners and sentence writing.
 Letters to pen-pals, favorite authors, or celebrities are also a fun way to get kids interested in writing because they care about communicating with the recipient.